GB0ZqhA1/GCP/README.md

 # Grouped Channel Pruning: A Group-and-Prune Paradigm for Compressing Convolutional Neural Networks

-We will provide accelerated ImageNet models for inference via Google Drive.

 ## Requirements
 - Python 3.6
 - PyTorch 1.10.0